smtcoq/smtcoq/README.md

 NB: Use `cvc4tocoq` script in `..smtcoq/src/lfsc/tests` to automatize above steps.

-- Ex: `./cvc4tocoq name.smt2`, similary if it returns `true` then CVC4 indeed proved that the problem was unsatisfiable.
+- Ex: `./cvc4tocoq name.smt2`, similary returned `true` amounts to correct unsatisfiability proof of the problem by CVC4.

 ##### CVC4 as a Coq decision procedure